Jack Was Right.

 Where do you go to find out what your specific role is in making sure your child is going to be ‘okay’?
 When your child starts school there is no workshop, no training, no “Welcome To The Next 12 Years Of School” guidebook to inform you of your responsibilities, boundaries, and duties for the duration of your child’s primary education.
 Why not?
 Where is this support?
 Why are you still forced to ‘wing it’?
 Even though you are doing a good job at winging it, how much more effective would you be if you had solid parameters and directions on what to do?
 It is 2018.
 The public education system has been around for centuries, but the space for parental education and guidance within this system has only come into existence in 2018.

 Parent Focus is your space for all the questions, worries, concerns, and support-seeking you have been dwelling on.
 You no longer have to wait until you get the right teacher with the helpful disposition.
 You no longer have to wing it when homework gets tough.
 You no longer have to wonder if you are doing enough.
 Want to take a peek into your new space for educational support?
 Click Here

-Ready for an accessible, practical, and easy-to-use guidebook for what to do, when to do it, and how to do it right when it comes to being involved with your child’s education?
+Ready for an accessible, practical, and easy-to-use daily planner with strategies and routines for what to do, when to do it, and how to do it right when it comes to being involved with your child’s education?
 Parent Focus officially has you covered: Click The Ultimate Parent Involvement Planner – Get It Here

 Welcome to the Parent Focus family!